unstoppablecarl/pinia-scope/README.md

 // always behaves the same as useVehicleStore.unScoped() const vehicleStore = useVehicleStore()
-// gets scope from component if set by setStoreScope()
+// gets scope from component if set by setComponentScope()
 // always behaves the same as useVehicleStore() when autoInjectScope = true const vehicleStoreUnscoped = useVehicleStore.componentScoped()